srijithbalakrishnan/india_resilience/README.md

 # Results and Data

 Complete analysis can be found [here](india_resilience_analysis.ipynb) (notebook file).
-For queries on raw data, processing, and further analysis, contact the author.
+For queries and suggestions on raw data, processing, and further analysis, contact the author.

 ## 1. **Composite Resilience Indices**
    - ### **Description:**